 In departures, you will find a bank of them on the south side of the terminal.
 Airside (after customs), they are near gates 24, 31 and 53.
 They do sometimes move these around, so check the airport map if you can’t find them.

 Can you buy a sim card?

 If you are here for a longer time or need lots of data, it is worth waiting until you can get to a supermarket (Woolworths Town Hall is great) where you will find a more extensive range with much better data allowances for the same price or less.

-If you are planning on travelling outside city areas, you might want to consider a Telstra sim as these have better coverage in rural Australia.
+If you plan on travelling outside city areas, you might want to consider a Telstra sim as these offer the best coverage in rural Australia.
 The Australia Post shop in the departures hall of T1 sells Telstra sim cards.
 There are also several private counters selling all brands.

 Can you charge your devices?

-In Terminal 1 there are lots of places to charge your phone once you pass through immigration with facilities at almost every gate.
+Once you pass through immigration in Terminal 1, there are many places to charge your phone once you pass through immigration, with facilities at almost every gate.
 However, there are only a couple in the departures area.
 You will find them near the Optus shop in the middle of the hall and the northern end by the International Terminal Train station.

 In Terminal 2 there is a lot of plenty of outlets by the departure gates.